 Introduction Additional configuration of the Routed PPPoA connection needed in the 'Detailed Configuration' table.
-This section describes the various PPPoA connection confi the AST570 offers for assuring end-to-end connectivity. may be gurations The 'Detailed Configuration' page On the 'PPP' page a 'Detailed Configuration' table can b The contents of this table are always related to the highlig PPPoA connection in the 'PPP Configuration' table. e found. ghted The 'Detailed Configuration' table contains three or four to first tab 'PPPoE' is not of importance for Routed PPPoA.
+This section describes the various PPPoA connection confi the AST570 offers for assuring end-to-end connectivity.
+The 'Detailed Configuration' page On the 'PPP' page a 'Detailed Configuration' table can b The contents of this table are always related to the highlig PPPoA connection in the 'PPP Configuration' table.
+The 'Detailed Configuration' table contains three or four to first tab 'PPPoE' is not of importance for Routed PPPoA.
 The second and third tab 'Routing' and 'Other' allow you to a or configure connection related settings for the Routed PP connection.
-The fourth tab 'Stats' appears only if a session running on the selected Routed PPPoA connection. abs.
-The ne overview PoA n is After configuration of these detailed Routed PPPoA entry of press (Apply) and (Save all) to apply and save your chan aspects, ges.
-Interaction with the AST570 IP router Most of the configurations described in this section, influe IP router in the AST570 . nce the See section 14.5 for more information on IP routing aspe cts.
+The fourth tab 'Stats' appears only if a session running on the selected Routed PPPoA connection. ne overview PoA After configuration of these detailed Routed PPPoA entry of press (Apply) and (Save all) to apply and save your chan • Interaction with the AST570 IP router ger and a ger and a ger and a ger and a ger a See section 14.5 for more information on IP routing aspe cts.
 In this section Торіс See 'Routing' Configurations 11.4.1